-We admit it -- there are winter days on which we'd opt to cozy in by the fire.
-But for kids, the snow and ice glitter like fine diamonds, calling them outdoors.
-An artist friend recently showed us how to harness that wintery beauty by making ice gems -- gorgeous icy jewels that pop against the backdrop of crystalline snow.
+No matter the season, the sparkle and feel of ice is mesmerizing.
+In winter, ice steals the show.
+In summer, ice offers a welcome reprieve from the heat and a constant lesson in the states of matter.
+An artist friend recently showed us how to harness the beauty of frozen water by making ice gems -- gorgeous icy jewels that pop against the backdrop of either crystalline snow or dusty summer earth.
 And that made us think: What does one do with beautiful treasure?
 Create a treasure hunt, of course!
 This way, a layer of mystery adds to the gemstones’ sparkle.
 Letting our own children discover the gems and then take their time examining them reminded us that even the simplest objects can be powerful vehicles for learning.

 Set the Stage

 Make the gems ahead of time so you can hide them outdoors.
 To form round gems, place a few drops of food coloring in water balloons, then fill them with water.
 Pop them in the freezer or place them outside (it will need to be colder than 32 degrees for at least 12 hours).
 Make enough for everyone to have at least one gem.

 Once your treasures are frozen, hide them!
 They don’t have to be very hard to find, but don’t place them in plain sight, either -- behind a tree or under a bush works.
 You could also hide tools for your children to find, such as a magnifying glass, small containers of rock or table salt, or wooden spoons.
 When your kids find the gemstones, they’ll figure out what to do with those tools.